Teen suicide: What parents need to know

 Many teens who attempt or die by suicide have a mental health condition.
-As a result, they have trouble coping with the stress of being a teen, such as dealing with rejection, failure, breakups and family turmoil.
+As a result, they have trouble coping with the stress of being a teen, such as dealing with rejection, failure, breakups, school difficulties and family turmoil.
 They might also be unable to see that they can turn their lives around — and that suicide is a permanent response, not a solution, to a temporary problem.

 What are the risk factors for teen suicide?